symfony/symfony-docs/cookbook/assetic/asset_management.rst

 Including JavaScript Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To include JavaScript files, use the ``javascripts`` tag in any template.
+To include JavaScript files, use the ``javascripts`` tag in any template:
-This will most commonly live in the ``javascripts`` block, if you're using
-the default block names from the Symfony Standard Distribution:

 .. configuration-block::